opsmill/infrahub/docs/docs/faq/FAQ.md

 </summary>

 Yes.
 Infrahub can be deployed in a production environment.
-If you are deploying a large production environment we recommend reacthing out to our customer success team at customer-success@opsmill.com to understand any specific requirments for your deployment.
+If you are deploying a large production environment we recommend reaching out to our customer success team at customer-success@opsmill.com to understand any specific requirements for your deployment.

 </details>
 </details>